This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Lay person cardiopulmonary resuscitation (CPR) is an emergency procedure for a newborn who is up to 1 month old.
 A lay person is someone who is not a trained healthcare worker.
-A newborn will usually need CPR because he stopped breathing.
-He may need CPR because his heart stopped beating.
+A newborn will usually need CPR because he or she stopped breathing.
+He or she may need CPR because his or her heart stopped beating.
 This may be due to an accident, injury, or medical condition.
-CPR combines chest compressions with rescue breathing.
-A chest compression is when you put pressure on and off the newborn's chest.
-Rescue breathing means you give breaths to the newborn through his mouth and nose.
+CPR combines rescue breathing with chest compressions.
+Rescue breathing means you give breaths to the newborn through his or her mouth and nose.
+A chest compression means you put pressure on and off the newborn's chest.

 - Make sure the area is safe to enter, and approach the newborn.
-Move him only if the area is dangerous, such as in a fire.
+Move him or her only if the area is dangerous, such as in a fire.

-- Kneel beside him.
-Look to see if his head, neck, or back may be hurt.
-Carefully turn him onto his back while you support his head and neck.
-Keep the newborn's body straight as you turn him onto his back.
+- Kneel beside the newborn.
+Look to see if his or her head, neck, or back may be hurt.
+Carefully turn the newborn onto his or her back while you support his or her head and neck.
+Keep the newborn's body straight as you turn him or her.

 - Begin CPR if the newborn is not breathing or is only gasping.
-Continue CPR until he responds, caregivers arrive, or an automated external defibrillator (AED) becomes available.
+Continue CPR until he or she responds, help arrives, or an automated external defibrillator (AED) is available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.

-- Put the pads of 2 fingers where the newborn's ribs meet in the middle of his chest, between the nipples.
+- Put the pads of your 2 thumbs where the newborn's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.

-- With the pads of your fingers, press down on the newborn's sternum 1½ inches (4 centimeters).
+- With the pads of your thumbs, press down on the newborn's sternum 1½ inches (4 centimeters).
 This should be at least ⅓ the depth of the newborn's chest.

-- Do not leave your newborn alone in or near water, such as a pool or bathtub.
+- Do not leave a newborn alone in or near water, such as a pool or bathtub.

-- Keep your newborn secured in a car safety seat.
-Never leave your newborn in a car alone.
-Do not drive if you have been drinking alcohol, or if you have taken drugs or medicines that make you sleepy.
+- Keep a newborn secured in a car safety seat.
+Never leave a newborn in a car alone.

-- Lay your newborn on his back when you put him down to sleep.
-He may be at more risk of SIDS if he sleeps on his stomach or on a soft surface.
-Do not smoke near your newborn.
+- Lay a newborn on his or her back to sleep.
+A newborn may be at more risk for sudden infant death syndrome (SIDS) if he or she sleeps on his or her stomach.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.